 This metric is all about the distance the board covers per stroke of the paddle, and this model, once again, excelled in testing.
 The Carbon Straight Up's ability to glide and stay on course without corrective paddling comes without compromising its stability or all-around performance.
 This board has remarkable glide performance compared to other all-around boards.

 Its glide performance was only outdone by one competitor, the Red Paddle Co Explorer, which is our Top Pick for Touring because of its exceptional ability in this area.

 Hala did a remarkable job of leveraging key design concepts to create a board that is both highly stable and highly agile.
 This model outperformed its competitors in its ability to turn with both forward or backward strokes in a time-trialed slalom course.

 Keep in mind that this board is designed as an all-around board and is not specifically meant for ocean or river surfing.
 While it is the most nimble of all of the models we tested, none of the products tested are surfing specific designs.

 Ease of Transport

 For a board that performs in the water like a hardboard, the ease of transporting this model makes it remarkable.
 All three of its fins detach and slip neatly into a pocket on its accompanying backpack.
 When rolled up, the board measures 32" tall x 18" wide x 12" deep, and fits snuggly into its pack which has similar dimensions.

-Once the board is inflated, it's soft neoprene grips make it easy to carry under your arm, or with the help of a friend.
-At 23.5 lbs it's also in the lightest tier of inflatable boards.
+Once the board is inflated, its soft neoprene grips make it easy to carry under your arm or with the help of a friend.
+At 23.5 lbs, it also lands among the lightest of the inflatable boards in our lineup.

 Ease of inflation